 - Use php.ini files if your server allows.
 With this you can disable functions that are not needed or dangerous.

 - register_globals = 0 (off) Many servers default this to ON.

 - expose_php = 0 (off)

 - Use '.htaccess' to add extra protection to your Administrator directory or use an extension (like kSecure).

 - Move configuration.php outside of your public directory.

 - Get an SSL certificate for financial transactions and other sensitive data exchange.

 - Use open_basedir.
 It limits which files/folders can be opened.

 - Change the paths (directories) where your log, temp (tmp) files are stored.
-Don't just move them, you have to change the setting in Global Config as well.
+Don't just move them, you have to change the setting in Global Configuration as well.
 You also have to ensure your new paths fall under the scope of open_basedir.